Mahfuzul-Alam/WordpressAutomationWPP/readme.md

 This repository is created for the WordPress Automation assessment given by WPPOOL.
+You can find my Cypress test files in the 'Cypress/integration/examples' directory of this repository.

-I have used Cypress automation tool for completing the Question E. I used VSCODE for running my JavaScript code in Cypress.
+I have used the Cypress automation tool for completing Question E. I used VSCODE for running my JavaScript code in Cypress.